browniebroke/django-codemod/CONTRIBUTING.md

     $ git push origin name-of-your-bugfix-or-feature
     ```

-    Note: the commit message should follow [the Angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits), this is to enable the automation of releases.
+    Note: the commit message should follow [the conventional commits guidelines](https://www.conventionalcommits.org), this is to enable the automation of releases.
 We run [`commitlint` on CI](https://github.com/marketplace/actions/commit-linter) which will validate the commit messages.

 7. Submit a pull request through the GitHub website.